 Anay Gomez, USA

 This project is split between the Fisherman’s Village and Tiga Ruang nesting beach, and volunteers experience both parts.
-Volunteers will spend their time helping build the turtle image database; by taking images of turtles during snorkel surveys, individual turtles can be identified and their movements around the islands mapped.
-This data is vital to the development of an effective management plan for sea turtle conservation.
-Volunteers will also participate in night patrols, helping mother sea turtles lay their eggs and safely relocate them to a hatchery to protect them from poaching.
+Volunteers will spend their time helping build the turtle image database by taking images of turtles during snorkel surveys.
+We will then identify individual turtles and record their movement around the islands.
+This data is vital for developing effective management plans for sea turtle conservation.
+Volunteers will also participate in night patrols, helping female turtles lay their eggs safely and relocate them to a hatchery to protect them from poaching.
 A typical week on the island looks a little like this.

 Living and working in the village is a fantastic way to experience true Malaysian hospitality, and volunteers are always warmly welcomed.